artus-analysis/Sherivf/README.md

 `<work-directory>/work.sherpa-rivet_<config>/output/job_<Number>/`, i.e. the
 `gc.stdout`, `gc.stderr`, `job.stderr.gz` and `job.stdout.gz` files.

+Depending of the batch system you use it may be possible that the merging of the job outputs fails (for example on the NAF when the tables are too big).
+In this case, the job will finish with status failed.
+Don't worry, if this happens, you can merge the job outputs manually using

+    fnlo-tk-merge name_of_joboutput_*.tab some_filename.tab

 ### Helper scripts
 Some handy scripts located in the `scripts/` folder: